eddiepullen/devops_challenge/README.md

 - Creates the path to store the SSH keys for each instance
 - Creates SSH Key pairs for each instance and stores them in the created path

-## How the Terraform works to create the infrastructure
+## How Terraform creates the infrastructure

 - Create a VPC with private and public subnets
 - Create a NAT gateway for the private subnets for internal breakout